The True Cost of Owning a Vehicle

 The bad news?
 The cost of gas is set to rise this summer to be higher than it has been in a while.
 The good news?
 You won’t care because you already planned your gas budget.
 Hello, open road.
 Goodbye, digging spare change out from under the seats (unless you’re jonesin’ for a cold soda).

-Who among us has not felt the embarrassment of standing in a crowded car shop trying to reproduce the sound our car is making?
+Who among us has not felt the embarrassment of standing in a crowded maintenance shop trying to reproduce the sound our machine is making?
 Or let out a defeated sigh when the check engine light comes on?
 It’s enough to break your spirit.
-Thankfully, anticipating and budgeting for these moments can cushion some of the blow of these car problems.
+Thankfully, anticipating and budgeting for these moments can cushion some of the blow of these vehicle problems.

 While we’re on the topic of emergencies, CommunityAmerica offers extended warranties that can help cover even surprise costly repairs.
 See more on navigating unexpected bumps in the road here.

 If you’re in a city or community living space, like an apartment or dormitory, you may need to factor in the price of parking your vehicle in a shared space.
 Or searching for alternative, cost-free parking nearby.